ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/_review.md

             reduce the time taken to find a free range, and the overhead of recording the information about the ranges.

-            In this case, the performance of the heap would be ok to begin with.
-            As the program continues, more and more small ranges pile up.
-Leading to poorer performance later.
+            In this case, the performance of the heap would be ok to begin with but, as the program continues, more and more small ranges pile up, leading to poorer performance later.

-            This is sometimes not a problem, but for real time applications like video game, unpredictable heap performance is a problem.
+            Unpredictable heap performance is a problem for real time applications, such as video games.

 # ================================================================================
 #       FIXED, DO NOT MODIFY